tantialex/artnet-rpi-gpu-hub75-matrix/readme.md

 git clone https://github.com/bitslip6/rpi-gpu-hub75-matrix
 cd rpi-gpu-hub75-matrix

-# NOTE: you cannot compile for multiple boards. pin configuration is defined at compile time for now
+# NOTE: you cannot compile for multiple boards. pin configuration is defined at compile time
-# compile with supports for hzeller's 3 port board:
+# compile with supports for hzeller's 3 port board (default):
 make DEF="-DHZELLER=1"
-# OR compile with support for ada fruit hub75 hat
+# OR compile with support for ada fruit hub75 hat:
 make DEF="-DADA_HAT=1"
-# OR edit include/rpihub75.h and edit teh #define for pin mapping if using a differnt board or pin configuration
+# OR edit include/rpihub75.h and edit teh #define for pin mapping if using a different board or pin configuration

 # install the library in /usr/local
 sudo make install